aaholmes/hybrid-chess-engine/README.md

 - **caissawary**: The main UCI chess engine.
 - **benchmark**: A suite for performance testing, measuring nodes-per-second and puzzle-solving speed.
-- **train**: The binary for running the training pipeline, handling both supervised pre-training and reinforcement learning loops.

 ## References
 The architecture of Caissawary is inspired by decades of research in computer chess and artificial intelligence.
 Key influences include: